keremKeptig/NLP-Mini-Project/README.md

 The script will:

 -   Compute Spearman's rank correlation between the model's similarity scores and human-annotated scores.
--   Visualize the embeddings of selected words using PCA or t-SNE and save the plot into `visualization.png`.
+-   Visualize the embeddings of selected words using PCA and save the plot into `visualization.png`.

 ### Visualization

 The `evaluation.py` script includes an optional visualization step.
 It generates a 2D scatter plot of embeddings for the following words:

--   **People:** king, queen, prince, princess, aunt, uncle, daughter, son
+-   king, queen, prince, princess, aunt, uncle, daughter, son
--   **Places:** paris, france, london, england
+-   paris, france, london, england
--   **Objects/Fruits:** apple, potato, mango, fruit
+-   apple, potato, mango, fruit
--   **Animals:** lion, wolf, tiger, elephant
+-   lion, wolf, tiger, elephant
--   **Vehicles:** car, truck, vehicle, bus
+-   car, truck, vehicle, bus
--   **Planets:** neptune, saturn, pluto, earth
+-   neptune, saturn, pluto, earth

-You can adjust the list of words or the dimensionality reduction method (PCA/t-SNE) in the script.

 ----------